 - Highest Risk: patients age 40 and older with lifestyle risk factors (tobacco, alcohol use); previous history of oral cancer

 This enhanced examination is recognized by the American Dental Association Code Revision Committee as CDT 2007/2008 procedure code D0431; however, this exam may not be covered on your insurance plan.
-At Fitzgerald Dental Center, we feel every patient should have a thorough oral cancer screening at least once per year.
-Because of our strong belief in the importance of this exam, we offer the oral cancer screening with Identafi 3000 ultra as a complimentary part of our routine exam at your hygiene appointment.
-Please visit the Identafi website for detailed information regarding the Identafi 3000 ultra.
+At Forte Dental Implant Center, we feel every patient should have a thorough oral cancer screening at least once per year.
+Because of our strong belief in the importance of this exam, we offer the oral cancer screening with Identafi 3000 Ultra as a complimentary part of our routine exam at your hygiene appointment.

 Recommendations for an infant’s oral health care

 It is important to begin caring for your infant’s oral health immediately, even prior to the eruption of teeth.
-After feeding (bottle or breast) gently and quickly wipe the surfaces of the inside of the mouth (ex: wipe along the rides where teeth will come in).
-You may use a damp washcloth or damp paper towel or gauze to do this.
-This habit will do two things; #1 it will cleanse the oral cavity and #2 it will get your infant used to your hands being in their mouth which will be vital when the teeth begin to come in.
+After feeding (bottle or breast), gently and quickly wipe the surfaces of the inside of the mouth, especially the ridges where teeth will come in.
+You may use a damp washcloth, paper towel, or gauze to do this.
+This will cleanse the oral cavity and get your infant used to your hands being in their mouth, which will be vital when the teeth begin to come in.

 Never put your child to bed with milk or juice in their bottle.
 There are sugars in these products that will feed the oral bacteria and cause ramped decay, known as baby bottle decay.
-(See the ADA’s website on childhood decay for images.)
-Once old enough, it is fine to put your baby to bed with water in the bottle or sippy cup.
+Once your baby is old enough, they can go to bed with water in the bottle or sippy cup.
 Oral bacteria feeds off of what we eat; however, the bacteria can only store the food source for 20 minutes.
-Knowing this, it is best to limit the sweets and sugar containing drinks to meal time only and not allow your child to sip from a bottle or sippy cup constantly throughout the day.
+With this in mind, it is best to limit the sweets and sugar-containing drinks to mealtime only and not allow your child to sip from a bottle or sippy cup constantly throughout the day.

-When your child is young and is at risk for swallowing toothpaste, use a non-fluorinated toothpaste made for children.
-As the child matures and can learn not to swallow the toothpaste (usually age 2 or 3 years), it is good to move to a toothpaste with fluoride.
+When your child is young and is at risk for swallowing toothpaste, use non-fluorinated toothpaste made for children.
+As the child matures learns not to swallow the toothpaste (usually age 2 or 3), it is good to move to a toothpaste with fluoride.
 You will need to brush your child’s teeth for them.
 As they mature, you will still need to monitor your child as they brush and help them along.
 There are disclosing tablets available to use as an educational tool for you and your child to pinpoint areas that are not being brushed well.

 Remember that the bacteria from one person’s mouth can transfer to another.
 It is best to wash pacifiers and such in the sink when possible rather than in your mouth for the safety of your baby.
-As adults we can have more aggressive forms of bacteria that we don’t want to expose our children too.
+As adults we can have more aggressive forms of bacteria to which we don’t want to expose our children.

-If you have children or are expecting, please feel free to consult with us regarding your child’s and your own oral health.
+If you have children or are expecting, please feel free to consult with us about the oral health of you and your child.